mehulagg/gitlab/doc/api/graphql/getting_started.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Getting started with GitLab GraphQL API
+# Get started with GitLab GraphQL API

 This guide demonstrates basic usage of the GitLab GraphQL API.

-See the [GraphQL API style guide](../../development/api_graphql_styleguide.md) for implementation details aimed at developers who wish to work on developing the API itself.
+Read the [GraphQL API style guide](../../development/api_graphql_styleguide.md) for implementation details aimed at developers who wish to work on developing the API itself.

 ## Running examples